dorothy-glade/level-up-in-tech/aws-ccp/README.md

 ### Technical Implementation

-- Configured an S3 bucket for static website hosting and uploaded the `index.html` file.
+- Configured an S3 bucket for static website hosting.
 - Enabled public access and set up the bucket policy for website hosting.
 - Implemented an optional advanced setup using AWS CloudFront to enhance global performance through edge caching and ensured secure access via HTTPS.